 360°Sound caught up with drummer Daniel Dufour, a fixture on the jazz scene in Austin, Texas.
 Dufour released his third studio album, Standards, in May.
 Recorded in a day at Orb Studios in Austin with guitarist Jordan Burchill and bassist Sam Pankey, the album features six standards, among them “All The Things You Are” and “Moon River,” bookended by improvisational originals.
-We have a full review of the recording coming soon.
+To read our full review of Standards, click here.

 A native of Willis, Texas, the 31-year-old earned a bachelor’s in percussion performance from Sam Houston State and a master’s in jazz studies from The University of Texas at Austin.
 Before the pandemic hit, Dufour could be seen gigging at The Elephant Room and Parker Jazz Club, among other spots.
 He also gives drum lessons and does session work, even playing on the 2019 recording Side Effects from indie rockers White Denim.
 In this exclusive interview, Dufour talks about his new record, what makes a great drum solo and more.